-Thesis/Project (EDS 560 / EDS 561) courses require the student to file and have approved a Reservation Form for that course the semester before intended registration.
-Registration for EDS 199 / EDS 299, Special Problems, requires a Special Problems petition be filed the semester before intended registration.
+Thesis/Project (EDS 560/EDS 561) courses require the student to file and have approved a Reservation Form for that course the semester before intended registration.
+Registration for EDS 199/EDS 299, Special Problems, requires a Special Problems petition be filed the semester before intended registration.
 Enrollment in the culminating experience (Thesis/Project) may occur only after advancement to candidacy.
 Students seeking continuous enrollment must have advisor and graduate coordinator's approval.

-All forms may be obtained in the Department office, Eureka Hall 316.
+All forms may be obtained in the Department office, Eureka

-Prior to graduation, an application for graduation must be filed in the Office of Graduate Studies by the deadline date noted in the online Schedule of Classes.
-In addition, all course work leading to this Master's degree must be completed within a seven-year period.
+Prior to graduation, an application for graduation must be filed in the Office of Graduate Studies by the deadline date.
+In addition, all course work leading to this Master's degree must be completed within a seven year period.